Differential Parity: Relative Fairness Between Two Sets of Decisions: Introduction

 \section{Introduction}

-Recently, much research has been focusing on mitigating the bias and discrimination in machine learning algorithms.
-This is because machine learning algorithms are increasingly being used to make decisions that affect people's lives and sometimes the learned models behave in a biased manner that gives undue advantages to a specific group of people (where those groups are determined by sex, race, etc.).
-Such biased decisions can have serious consequences with machine learning algorithms being used in deciding whether a patient gets released from hospital~\cite{MedicalDiagnosis}, which loan applications are approved~\cite{forbes}, which citizens get bail or sentenced to jail~\cite{propublica}, who get admitted/hired by universities/companies~\cite{amazon}.
+Recently, much research has focused on mitigating bias and discrimination in AI systems.
+This is because AI systems are increasingly being used to make decisions that affect people's lives and sometimes the learned models behave in a biased manner that gives undue advantages to a specific group of people (where those groups are determined by sex, race, etc.).
+Such biased decisions can have serious consequences in domains such as health care resource allocation~\cite{obermeyer2019dissecting}, consumer lending~\cite{bartlett2022consumer}, criminal justice risk assessment~\cite{chouldechova2017fair}, and hiring~\cite{raghavan2020mitigating}.

-With the emerging research effort on detecting and mitigating bias in machine learning algorithms, bias and discrimination can be reduced for processes where the machine learning models directly make the final decisions, such as loan approvals on Wonga.com~\cite{forbes}.
-However, there are processes where human makes the final decisions.
-For example, the human resource person makes the final decision on which applicant gets an interview while a machine learning model assists the process by ranking the applicants with its predictions~\cite{amazon}.
-Reducing bias in machine learning models alone does not make these processes fair as long as the responsible human continues to make biased final decisions.
+Although much research effort has focused on detecting and mitigating algorithmic bias in machine learning models, there are processes where the human makes the final decision.
+For example, a human resource professional may make the final interview decision while algorithmic tools are used to rank applicants or assess them in the hiring pipeline~\cite{raghavan2020mitigating}.
+In these scenarios, reducing bias in machine learning models alone does not make these processes fair as long as the responsible human continues to make biased final decisions.
+In addition, the machine learning model trained on biased human decisions will also inherit the bias~\cite{sharma2020data}.
+Such inherited biases may not be detected by algorithmic bias metrics such as equalized odds since the ground truth labels used to evaluate the algorithmic bias are also biased human decisions.
+To address this problem, this paper also evaluates biases in human decisions beyond algorithmic bias.

-In contrast to current research focusing on detecting and reducing machine learning bias, this paper is the first, to the best of our knowledge, to utilize machine learning bias to detect human decision bias.
-The rationale behind this is, while it is difficult to directly test whether a human makes unfair decisions, with current research on machine learning fairness, it is now easy to test, on a large scale at a low cost, whether a machine learning model is unfair.
-With a machine learning model $C$ trained on human decisions $Y$ and a machine learning fairness metric $F$, the success of this work requires that:

-Where $Y_{F}$ and $Y_{U}$ mean that training labels $Y$ are fair and unfair respectively.
-To guarantee fairness in $Y_{F}$, real human decision datasets are not used in this pilot study.
-Instead, we collect data with truth as labels (e.g. the income of a person) as $Y_{F}$.
-Then, $Y_{U}$ was created by manually injecting bias towards certain sensitive attributes in $Y_{F}$ (e.g. changing some negative labels associated with ``male'' to positive and some positive labels associated with ``female'' to negative).

-This paper proposes to use fairness metrics average odds difference (AOD) and equal opportunity difference (EOD)~\cite{bellamy2018ai} as $F$, and train the classification model $C$ with a data pre-processing technique FairBalanceClass~\cite{yu2021fair}.